Barcelona · Antwerp

 Exclusive design and unique quality since 1842

-At Soler-Cabot, we have dedicated ourselves for over a century to offering you and your loved ones the most exclusive jewellery creations money can buy.
-Our jeweller’s, based in its own private workshop in Barcelona, designs unique pieces of exceptional quality, using the gemstones we personally select in our Antwerp offices.
+At Soler-Cabot, we have dedicated ourselves for over a century to offering you and your loved ones the most exclusive jewellery creations.
+Our jeweller’s, based in its own private workshop in Barcelona, designs unique pieces of exceptional quality, using the diamonds we personally select in our Antwerp offices.

 Arrange an appointment with our team